m4tx/hackthespace/docs/05_redirect.md

 While the message may look like someone outperformed the player in the contest, it actually refers to something else.
-The page this message is displayed on actually has different a URL than the original, found in the previous puzzle:
+The page this message is displayed on has a different URL than the original, found in the previous puzzle:
 `/ysoslow/`.
 The original URL, `/wowsuchecret/` immediately redirects to the former — thus, "You were too slow" refers to the fact the player have not stopped loading the page fast enough to intercept the redirect.
 Another hint